-Google Collaboration is a product from Google Research.
-It allows users to write and execute an uninformed python code using the browser.
+Google Collaboration is a product of Google Research.
+It allows users to write and execute an uninformed Python code using the browser.
 It is well suited for machine learning, data analysis, and education.
 Colab is a Cloud-based service, a server at Google runs the notebook rather than the user’s local machine.

 To import data into Colab.
 Notebook, there are two most known methods, one is known as Manual Way and the other is Clean Way.
 Both have their advantages and disadvantages.
 There are two alternative solutions, which may be more appropriate particularly when the user’s code has to be easy to industrialize.